mcheiva/workshop-dds/csharp/exercises/03/README.md

 using IDL;
 ```

 Next define a listener.
 We create `MyExampleListener` inheriting from the API abstract class `DataReaderListener<TopicType>`.
 This is where the Subscriber code differs slightly from the Publisher code because the main logic for handling incoming samples lives here.
+I recommend studying the [documentation](https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/subscriber/dataReaderListener/dataReaderListener.html#datareaderlistener) for DataReaderListener to understand what the callbacks mean.

 Key points for the listener implementation:
 - We override `OnSubscriptionMatched` and `OnRequestedIncompatibleQos` just like the Publisher example.